Almagest: Modern editions

 The Almagest under the Latin title Syntaxis mathematica, was edited by J. L. Heiberg in Claudii Ptolemaei opera quae exstant omnia, vols.
 1.1 and 1.2 (1898, 1903).

 Three translations of the Almagest into English have been published.
 The first, by R. Catesby Taliaferro of St. John's College in Annapolis, Maryland, was included in volume 16 of the Great Books of the Western World in 1952.
 The second, by G. J. Toomer, Ptolemy's Almagest in 1984, with a second edition in 1998.
 The third was a partial translation by Bruce M. Perry in The Almagest: Introduction to the Mathematics of the Heavens in 2014.

 A direct French translation from the Greek text was published in two volumes in 1813 and 1816 by Nicholas Halma, including detailed historical comments in a 69-page preface.
 It has been described as "suffer[ing] from excessive literalness, particularly where the text is difficult" by Toomer, and as "very faulty" by Serge Jodra.
-The scanned books are available in full at the Gallica French national library.
+The scanned books are available in full at the Gallica French National library.

+A new French translation, with some interactive diagrams, was prepared in 2022 and is freely available on the web.